Phase I Concept Awards

-The Executive Committee of the Purdue Center for Cancer Research (PCCR) would like to allocate funds to support innovative, cancer-related idea grants from single investigators and especially collaborative teams.
-For the collaborative teams, both intra- and inter-programmatic collaboration are highly encouraged.
-Projects that utilize PCCR Shared Resources are also highly desired.
+The Executive Committee of the Purdue Center for Cancer Research (PCCR) would like to allocate funds to support innovative, Cancer-Related Idea grants from single investigators and especially collaborative teams.
+For the collaborative teams, both Intra- and Inter-programmatic collaboration are highly encouraged.
+Projects that utilize the Center for Cancer Research shared resources are also highly desired.
 Funding for this opportunity is supported by generous donations by the Indiana Elks, gifts and other endowed funds to the Center for Cancer Research.
 The proposal will be funded at a level appropriate for the proposed work, but will not exceed $15,000.

 FASTR deadline: Meeting should be scheduled by the dates in the table above.
-Please contact Douglas Cuttell (email: email@example.com) to schedule a FASTR meeting.
-An FAQ on the FASTR meeting requirements is near the end of this document.
+Please contact Douglas Cuttell at email@example.com to schedule a FASTR meeting.
+A FAQ on the FASTR meeting requirements is near the end of this document.